 The Caregiver Smile Summit is a five-day event that will transform your caregiving by providing practical knowledge to make you a better caregiver, take care of your own health, while preparing you for your own aging journey.
-It will commence October 30, just prior to National Family Caregiver’s Month and National Alzheimer’s Disease Awareness Month.
+It goes “live” October 30, just prior to National Family Caregiver’s Month and National Alzheimer’s Disease Awareness Month.
+But you can ——

 We want you to be able to rock the caregiving experience.
 Turn it from a burden to opportunity.
 From surviving to thriving.